ridamohsin/Aspose_Cloud_SDK_For_Android/README.md

 Now you are ready to work with Aspose REST APIs.

 ## Unit Tests
 AsposeCloudSDK includes a suite of unit tests within the [androidTest](https://github.com/asposeforcloud/Aspose_Cloud_SDK_For_Android/tree/master/asposecloudsdk/src/androidTest/java/com/aspose/cloud/sdk) subdirectory.
+These Unit Tests also serves as examples of how to use the AsposeCloudSDK.

 ## Documentation